-Plaintiffs may seek recovery of very large or indeterminate amounts, and the magnitude of the potential loss relating to such lawsuits may remain unknown for substantial periods of time.
+Plaintiffs may seek recovery of very large or indeterminate amounts, and the magnitude of the potential loss relating to such lawsuits may remain unknown for long periods of time.
 Defense and settlement costs can be substantial, even with respect to claims that have no merit.
-Due to the inherent uncertainty of the litigation process, the litigation process could take away from the time and effort of the Corporation's management and could force the Corporation to pay substantial legal fees.
+Due to its inherent uncertainty, the litigation process could take away from the time and effort of the Corporation's management and could force the Corporation to pay substantial legal fees.
 There can be no assurance that the resolution of any particular future legal proceeding will not have an adverse effect on the Corporation's financial position and results of operations.

 GMIN currently has no outstanding litigation and has no knowledge of any threatened litigation.
 BRM is party to several litigations which, taken together, are not likely to result in material adverse impacts on BRM or the TZ Project.
-In particular, BRM is a party to (i) five debt collection proceedings with the Federal Environmental Agency regarding the payment of fees aggregating less than USD 13,000, and (ii) 13 civil cases with surface occupiers, as mentioned above, in respect of which it considers that it has solid grounds to bring forward in support of its position and which it intends to continue litigating vigorously.
+In particular, BRM is a party to:

+- five debt collection proceedings with the Federal Environmental Agency regarding the payment of fees aggregating less than US\$13,000; - 11 civil cases with surface occupiers, as mentioned above, in respect of which it considers that it has solid grounds to bring forward in support of its position and which it intends to continue litigating vigorously; and - two civil cases involving disputes on the ownership of exploration licences that will not cause any impact on the development of the TZ Project, as those are peripheral mining rights for future expansions of the TZ Project, if exploration works show the existence of an exploitable deposit in the area.

-As regards the only case involving an occupier located in the TZ Project's footprint, the occupier was initially granted an interim judicial order permitting the occupier to stay in the area while litigation was pending.
-This case has recently evolved and the same court has granted another interim judicial order authorizing BRM to take possession to the disputed area based on the mining regulations upon making a deposit of approximately \$16,200.
-Before such order was issued, the parties were in advanced negotiations for a settlement for an amount which is significantly less than the amount originally claimed by the occupier.
+As regards the only case involving an occupier located in the TZ Project's footprint, BRM was authorized by the court to take possession to the disputed area based on the mining regulations upon making a deposit of approximately US\$16,200.

 The aggregate amount claimed for all other cases is US\$635,400.
-While BRM management and its Brazilian counsel consider it is likely that BRM will eventually have to pay a significantly lesser amount, there is no assurance such will be the case.
+While BRM management and its Brazilian counsel consider it is likely that BRM will eventually have to pay, overall, a significantly lesser amount, there is no assurance such will be the case.
 See "Description of the Business - Description of the Mineral Projects - TZ Project - Surface Rights".